EuropeanRespiratorySociety/ERSMainWebsite/readme.md

 ### What is new in 1.1.9
 * New Metanavigation (sliding with small breadcrumb)
+* Now HTTPS ready -> actually all is now https.
+* Small fixes and experiments with contentful
+* Ready for forking for corporate website.

 ### What is new in 1.1.8
 * Newsfeed - All panels are now standardized